-Unfortunately, if your campaign fails, you won't be able to run a new campaign on Wefunder for the same company unless you can demonstrate that you've reached a significant milestone.
+Unfortunately, if your campaign fails, you won't be able to run a new campaign on Wefunder unless you can demonstrate that you've reached a significant milestone.
 This could be customer growth, the addition of new distribution channels, the addition of new products, or more.

 Yes.
 We offer a one-time extension with a campaign cap at 6 months.

 No. We don't hand out your email addresses or phone numbers; all communications with investors are handled on your company feed.

 Unlike public companies, updates are not required by law, but it's nice to let your investors know about your growth, sales, new partnerships, hires, and the other things going on at the company.

 Not all of these updates need to be long or serious – even just posting a few photos or paragraphs detailing the new cool thing your company is doing will show investors that you're using their money to help move your company along.
 The better they feel, the more likely they are to help when they can.